 Veterans Bridge to Recovery

-Our Veterans Bridge to Recovery (VBR) program will help you set goals, learn skills and apply skills - to reclaim your life.
+Our Psychosocial Rehabilitation and Recovery Center (PRRC), locally named Veterans Bridge to Recovery (VBR), will help you set goals and use skills to reclaim your life.

 About the program

 Veterans Bridge to Recovery is for Veterans with serious mental illness diagnoses such as schizophrenia, bipolar disorder, severe depression, or severe PTSD.
 We help you define your goals, break goals down into steps, and learn skills to achieve goals.
 Veterans who join VBR work with a provider, called a coach, to create their recovery plan (a list of goals, steps and resources).

 Veterans in the VBR program work as a group to support each other in pursuing healthy goals and activities.
 Such activities include daily goal-setting, educational classes (topics are selected by Veterans), trips in the community (e.g. visiting museums, parks, zoos), exercising, and providing input into how VBR is run.

 How the program works

 VBR is considered an intensive outpatient psychosocial rehabilitation service where members attend programming 2-5 days per week, meet with a recovery coach to make a recovery plan, practice skills in the community and learn about other educational services.
 Veterans in the VBR program work on goals such as:

 - Managing mental health symptoms and regulating emotions